Kafala System Reforms (Employer Transfer) in UAE

 What is this right?

-• Job mobility: Workers can now transfer to a new employer without needing their current employer's consent, as long as they serve their notice period and meet legal requirements.
+• Job mobility: Workers can now transfer to a new employer without needing their current employer's consent, as long as they serve their contractual notice period (typically 30-90 days) and meet legal requirements.

-• No-objection certificate (NOC): The old requirement for an employer's NOC to change jobs has been effectively removed for most workers.
+• No-objection certificate (NOC): The old requirement for an employer's NOC to change jobs has been effectively eliminated for most workers.
 You can move to a new employer after serving your notice period.

-• Work permit transfer: The new employer applies for your work permit, and MOHRE processes the transfer directly.
+• Work permit transfer: The new employer applies for your work permit through MOHRE, and the transfer is processed directly — the old employer cannot block it.

-• Protection during disputes: If you have a labour dispute with your employer, you can get a temporary work permit to work for another employer while the dispute is being resolved.
+• Protection during disputes: If you have a labour dispute with your employer, MOHRE can issue a temporary work permit allowing you to work for another employer while the dispute is being resolved.

 • Domestic workers: Domestic workers can also transfer employers, but the process is managed through Tadbeer centres rather than MOHRE.